Mexican Drug Cartels Now Menace Social Media

 People are paying attention.

 "It suggests that the blogosphere has been included in the media landscape that the cartels are looking at.
-Because up until now it has only been traditional media —print, TV and radio," Javier Garza is the editor of El Siglo de Torreon, a newspaper in the neighboring Coahuila state, which is also aflame with cartel violence.
+Because up until now it has only been traditional media — print, TV and radio," says Javier Garza, the editor of El Siglo de Torreon, a newspaper in the neighboring Coahuila state, which is also aflame with cartel violence.

 A New Battleground